Have you ever wondered why you have shoulder popping?

 Shoulder pain and impingement occur when the space between the top of the shoulder blade (called acromion) and the top of the upper arm bone (called head of the humerus) is narrowed due to swelling and inflammation.
 This causes a pinching of the rotator cuff tendons and bursa.
 Untreated, this too can lead to tearing of the rotator cuff tendons and lost function in the shoulder.

 Shoulder instability occurs when the head of the upper arm bone (humerus) is forced out of the socket.
 This can be either partially out of socket (called a subluxation) or completely out of socket (called a dislocation).
 In many cases, the ligaments (which hold the bones together) are too loose.
 This laxity can be genetic or traumatic in origin.
 The result is additional damage to the cartilage (labrum) of the shoulder and increased pain and weakness.
 If left untreated, the episodes can increase in severity and frequency.
 This can cause increased risk of arthritis.

 Treatment of Shoulder Pain & Popping

 If you are like me, you want the easiest, most affordable solution.
-We discuss an overview, treatment options in our Bulletproof Shoulder course on how to treat yourself.
 If you are in the Asheville area, one of our licensed physical therapists will perform an initial examination to identify the cause of the pain.
 At Physio Physical Therapy, one of our main goals is empowering our patients with shoulder pain how to address the issue so it will go away forever.
 Several clinical tests are performed to identify the problematic areas in strength, flexibility, and muscle function.
 Typical Treatments may include: